telefonicaid/iotagent-node-lib/doc/roadmap.md

 development of these features has not yet been scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap:

+-   Use the lightweight ingestion mechanism for connection oriented updates implemented in Context Broker (testing pending)
+-   Add support to other transport protocols (BacNET, Modbus, etc)
+-   Dynamic attribute generation (based on values array)
 -   Incremental introduccion of ECMAScript6 syntax (previous analysis of which sub-set of interesting aspect we want to take)
--   Use the lightweight ingestion mechanism for connection oriented updates implemented in Context Broker
--   Add support to other transport protocols (BacNET, Modbus, etc)

 ### Features already completed

 The following list contains all features that were in the roadmap and have already been implemented.

+-   Accept JEXL Expressions for entity name in autoprovisioned devices (#1145)
+-   Improve command functionalities (binary data + expression + mapping)
+-   Refactor entities-NGSI-v2.js module (#1166)

 -   Support for "delta" measures (i.e. "temperature _increased_ in 5 degress" instead of "temperature _is_ 25")
 -   Allow to handle binary messages ([iota-ul#530](https://github.com/telefonicaid/iotagent-ul/issues/530))